PPM Logo

 6. Project Scientist

-Demonstrated strong potential for conducting independent research is required for these appointees in order to qualify for an exception.
+Demonstrated strong potential for conducting independent research is required for these appointees to qualify for an exception.

 7. Specialist

-On the General Campus and in the School of Medicine, requests for PI status for PGRs are routinely granted if the requests propose a change to the Assistant Research Scientist/Scholar or Assistant Project Scientist/Scholar title on or before the start date of the grant and if the individual has demonstrated strong potential for performing independent research.
-Requests for a PGR to serve as a PI while remaining in the PGR title are rarely granted.
+For General Campus and Health Sciences, requests for PI status for postdoctoral scholar are routinely granted if the requests propose a change to the Assistant Research Scientist or Assistant Project Scientist title on or before the start date of the grant and if the individual has demonstrated strong potential for performing independent research.
+Requests for a postdoctoral scholar to serve as a PI while remaining in the postdoctoral scholar title are rarely granted exception unless the funding opportunity is specifically for a postdoc, as is the case for an NIH K99.

 12. Supervisor of Teacher Education